sebadob/rauthy-pam-nss/README.md

 **CAUTION:** Make sure to test all the logins and things that should work at this point BEFORE logging out.
 Keep a backup session open, just in case something broke.
 Incorrectly configured PAM modules can lock you out of your machine!

+## Limitations

+Everything you need to do via SSH should be fine, as long as your configuration supports it.
+However, there is currently one limitation regarding multiple chained `su -` via SSH.
+You simply cannot do this, when you use a Rauthy-managed account.
+You can do a single one via e.g. `sudo su -` to become `root`, but you will not be able to do another `su -` for a Rauthy-managed user from that session.
+You need to `exit` first to get to your root session.
+The reason is, that the NSS module checks ENV vars from your session and depending on their values, it will either request a Remote PAM Password from the account dashboard, or it will request your "real" password / Yubikey.
+If you have a password-only account, this will work, but if your account is MFA secured, it's simply impossible to provide a USB Passkey via an ssh remote connection.

+Of course anyone can just modify their own env vars, but this is no security issue.
+If you mess up the `RAUTHY_*` env vars, you will simply not be able to do anything authentication related anymore depending on your account setup.